Frequently Asked Questions

 Why would I want a Russian-speaking agent if I speak English fine?

 Real estate documents are dense, 100-300+ pages per transaction, and the technical vocabulary doesn't translate cleanly.
-A Russian-speaking agent who works in Russian and English at the document-review level can explain financial and legal implications in your native language while still negotiating fluently with the English-speaking other side.
-The difference between 'translates at showings' and 'fully works in Russian and English at every step' is the difference between feeling lost and feeling protected.
+A Russian-speaking agent who works in English and Russian at the document-review level can explain financial and legal implications in your native language while still negotiating fluently with the English-speaking other side.
+The difference between 'translates at showings' and 'fully works in English and Russian at every step' is the difference between feeling lost and feeling protected.

 About Lily & Contact